Janiuay: Heritage buildings

 Janiuay prides itself on two heritage infrastructure dating back from 1760.

-The Janiuay Catholic Church was built of sandstone, limestone and layered bricks and was completed in February 1770.
+The Janiuay Catholic Church, dedicated to its patron, St. Julian of Cuenca was built of sandstone, limestone and layered bricks and was completed February 1770.
 Its belfry used to carry three magnificent bells, the largest weighing close to a ton.
 World War II damaged the belfry, and the bells were lowered to ground after the war.
 The largest bell crashed down during the relocation and suffered a crack 18 in in length from its lip upwards.
 When sounded it gives a distinct baritone rattling sound that can be heard for miles.
 It is now mounted in the new church's belfry built in the late 60s.

 Another heritage infrastructure is the Janiuay Cemetery.
 It was built much later, in 1870, and is also walled with ancient sandstone and bricks brought from distant locale some 30 km away in what is now known as the town of Dingle.
 Spanish Fr.
 Llorente directed the construction of this cemetery in the Gothic design of his time.
 The Janiuay town cemetery is located a kilometer east of Janiuay Catholic Church.

 Janiuay is also home to several heritage mini sugar mills owned by landed Spanish mestizos and Swiss descent.
 These mini sugar mills have seen their own time and once produces brown sugar.
 Wrought steel rotary crushers driven by water buffaloes or carabaos extract sugar from canes and cooked in large vat until brown and solid.